itsk0ntra/engine-owner/README.md

 # engine-owner
-~~future project to get offsets/variables or hack something/gen something maybe, we'll see~~ a discord account nuker
+~~future project to get offsets/variables or hack something/gen something maybe, we'll see.~~ a discord account nuker

 # NOT FINISHED